 The cost of preparing an environmental statement shall be borne by the applicant.
 Prior to submitting a licence application, you are therefore advised to seek the views of DAERA on whether an environmental statement is required in respect of the proposed development.

-Download application forms for fish culture licences and find out more about the application process by reading a guide to the fish culture licensing process here.
+To find out more about the application process you can access a guide to the fish culture licensing process as well as application forms for fish culture licences here.

 For further information contact: